loveencounterflow/coffeenode-chr/README.md

   xncr: '&jzr#xe100;',      # In plain texts, databases and so on, we may wish to use this notation.
   rsg: 'jzr-cc' }
 ````

+This information may be used to properly render the codepoint in question, say, as
+`<span class='jzr-cc'>&#xe100;</span>`,
+alongside with suitable CSS rules that tell the browser which font to use.

 **as\_chr         = ( cid\_hint, options ) ->**